 Lycian Way Route

 The length of the road is approximately 535 km.
 The entire route is marked and maintained by sponsors and volunteers.
-The Lycian Way route is marked with red and white paints from beginning to end, so you don’t have a chance to get lost.
-But in some places the marks can be erased or distant, so it’s better to have a map with you.
+The Lycian Way route is marked with red and white paint from beginning to end, so you don’t have a chance to get lost.
+But in some places, the marks can be erased or distant, so it’s better to have a map with you.

 The route is graded medium to hard.
 It has many ascents and descents as it approaches and veers away from the sea.